Filic03/RNAseq_Pipeline/README.md

 1. Your raw fastq.gz files
 2. A reference genome
 3. An annotation file
 4. A design matrix (named "samplesheet").
 The samplesheet must be a comma-separated values file (.csv).
-The first column (called "sample") must match the FASTQ file names (excluding the _1.fastq.gz suffix), and the second column is the variable for the differential analysis.
-You can use a third column too for a double variables differential analysis.
+The first column (called "sample") must match the FASTQ file names (excluding the _1.fastq.gz suffix).The second column should contain the variable you want to use for differential analysis.
+Optionally, you can perform differential analysis using two variables if needed.
 Example:

 **samplesheet.csv**